bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

 standard that all researchers agree on.
 However, a standardized file structure has been developed by the [Open Microscopy Environment](https://www.openmicroscopy.org/) for whole-slide imaging with the [OME-TIFF file specifications](https://docs.openmicroscopy.org/ome-model/6.1.2/ome-tiff/file-structure.html).
-The OME-TIFF file allows for multi-pages TIFF file to store multiple image planes and supports multi-resolution pyramidal tiled images.
+The OME-TIFF file allows for multi-page TIFF files to store multiple image planes and supports multi-resolution pyramidal tiled images.
 An OME-XML data block is also embedded inside the file’s header.